kspearrin/Visual-Studio-jQuery-Code-Snippets/README.md

 ## Contributing

-Please feel free to submit pull requests to the `dev` branch.
+Please feel free to submit pull requests to the `master` branch.